nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Graphs page

 When you first login to Amplify, you’re presented with a graphical dashboard on the **Graphs** page.
-From here you can see an overview of all your systems with graphs of key statistics, such as CPU, Memory, and Disk usage.
+From here you can see an overview of all your systems with graphs of key statistics, such as CPU, memory, and disk usage.

 #### Systems list

 On the left is the list of the Systems being monitored by Amplify, those that have the Amplify agent installed on it.
 The systems do not have to have NGINX installed, though you get additional visibility into NGINX if they do.
 For systems that do have NGINX installed, the version of NGINX is listed under the hostname for that server.

 When you install the agent on a new system, it'll automatically appear in the Systems list.
-The Systems list persists across all menu pages (**Graphs**, **Reports**, **Events**, **Alerts**).
+The Systems list persists across all pages in the UI (**Graphs**, **Reports**, **Events**, **Alerts**).

 Systems list allows you to quickly check their status.
 It also provides a quick overview of the key metrics being reported.
-Mousing over any of the Systems in the list reveals 4 vertical dots — if you click on them, a pullout tray will appear.
+Hovering mouse pointer over any of the Systems in the list reveals 4 vertical dots — if you click on them, a pullout tray will appear.
 The tray will display numerical and text information about current CPU and memory usage, traffic in and out, OS flavor, and NGINX version.

 While on the **Graphs** page, clicking on any of the systems will bring up the graphs for that system in the center **Preview** column (see below).